What Is Holistic Care?

 Benefits of Holistic Treatment

 All forms of holistic care, including experiential therapy, allow us to see how various aspects of our identity interact with one another.
 When we meditate or do yoga exercises, we can feel the effects of our breath or our movements on our minds.
 During experiential therapy, we see how performing physical (and often social) activities in various environments can improve our emotional well-being.
 We can further come to appreciate that many of the benefits we receive from these activities would be greatly diminished if we were to attempt them while under the influence of drugs and alcohol.
-In this sense, one could say that a primary benefit of holistic treatment is simply a greater enjoyment for sober living and the peace of mind that accompanies it.
+In this sense, one could say that a primary benefit of the holistic treatment provided at facilities such as Muse House is simply a greater enjoyment for sober living and the peace of mind that accompanies it.